 There are a variety of lawn mowers on the market to meet different needs for people who want a well-manicured yard or front lawn.
 Honda, in particular, makes several energy-efficient lawn mowers for eco-friendly gardeners and has a two-blade design that makes cutting grass and cleaning up afterwards a lot easier.
 They're ideal for anyone who wants a straightforward lawn mower that isn't going to take up a ton of money by using up a lot of gas.

-There are four main types of Honda lawn mowers on the market: The HRX, the HRR, the HRS and the HRC.
-All four of these mowers have some useful features, such as the 4-in-1 versamow system that shreds leaves and turns the cut grass into mulch.
-All Honda mowers also have a bag that collects all of the cut grass and also discharges the mowed grass.
+There are two main types of Honda lawn mowers on the market: push or self-propel.
+All of their mowers have some useful features, such as the 4-in-1 versamow system that shreds leaves and turns the cut grass into mulch.
+Honda mowers also have a bag that collects all of the cut grass or discharges the mowed grass.

 How to Manually Start

 If your Honda lawnmower has a manual start, here's the process to get it going: